Indexing policies in Azure Cosmos DB

 In Azure Cosmos DB, every container has an indexing policy that dictates how the container's items should be indexed.
 The default indexing policy for newly created containers indexes every property of every item and enforces range indexes for any string or number.
 This allows you to get good query performance without having to think about indexing and index management upfront.

-In some situations, you may want to override this automatic behavior to better suit your requirements.
+In some situations, you might want to override this automatic behavior to better suit your requirements.
 You can customize a container's indexing policy by setting its indexing mode, and include or exclude property paths.

 Note